tundish/blue_monday_78/bluemonday78/dialogue/w12_latimer/tavern/babycham/01_sorrows.rst

 [BARMAN]_

-    That would be Victor Yeoman's company then.

-    I don't think he really likes passengers to be honest.
+    I don't think Victor really likes passengers to be honest.

     He just goes back and forth to Holland or Spain.